comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 {:#evaluation}

 In this section, we tackle the research question _"How well does link traversal query processing perform over decentralized environments with structural properties"_.
+<span class="comment" data-author="RV">I think you are giving many more answers; might be worth having more detailed questions</span>
 Within this work, we apply our experiments to the structural properties of the decentralized environment provided by Solid, but findings may be generalizable to other decentralized environments.
 We provide an answer to this research question by evaluating different approaches based on the implementation discussed in [](#approach), using a benchmark that simulates Solid data vaults.
-We first introduce the design of our experiment, followed by presenting our experimental results, and a discussion of our results to answer our research question.
+We first introduce the design of our experiment, followed by a presentation of our experimental results, and a discussion of our results to answer our research question.

 ### Experimental Design